flexibeast/guides/suckless.md

 # xbps-install -R hostdir/binpkgs -f <package>
 ```

+## Applying patches

+Patches for the version being built, as specified in
+`srcpkgs/<package>/template`, can be applied by adding them to a
+`srcpkgs/<package>/patches` directory.

 ## Checking for package updates

 Update your local `void-packages` repository using `git pull --rebase`, then use